KrushangBhavsar/Detection_of_Stress_using_Physiological_Signals/README.md

 - Scikit-learn = 0.22.2

 ## Dataset
 WESAD dataset will be most relevant. in which a multi-modal data set was collected for stress classifications and assessed by multiple algorithms based on physiological data.
 The data was gathered in a laboratory setting.
 For collecting this data, they had chosen 15 people and recorded the physiological data such as threeaxis acceleration, electrocardiogram, blood volume pulse, body temperature, respiration, electromyogram and electrodermal activity by putting wearable devices – RespiBAN Professional and Empatica E4 on the chest and on the wrist respectively.
 RespiBAN provides sensor data of EDA(Electro Dermal Activity), ECG(Electrocardiography), EMG(Electromyography), RESP(Respiratory), ACC(Three-axis Acceleration).
-All this signals are sampled at 700 Hz
+All this signals are sampled at 700 Hz.The Empatica E4 device provides sensor data of blood volume pulse (BVP, 64 Hz), electrodermal activity (EDA, 4 Hz), body temperature (4 Hz), and three-axis acceleration (32 Hz).[1]

 ## Project Flow
 ![flow](https://user-images.githubusercontent.com/88844422/129226095-3af53df2-df46-4b21-afa6-4db910066816.PNG)

 ## Instruction to Implement
 1. Download [WESAD Dataset](https://archive.ics.uci.edu/ml/datasets/WESAD+%28Wearable+Stress+and+Affect+Detection%29)
-2. Download [cvxEDA][2](https://github.com/lciti/cvxEDA) and store it in current working directory.
+2. Download [cvxEDA](https://github.com/lciti/cvxEDA)[2] and store it in current working directory.
 3. Run cvxEDA.py
 4. Provide proper path name
 5. Run Data Wrangling.py for Data collection and Cleaning